kazuar/kazuar.github.io/_posts/2017-9-18-markdown-app.md

 What we created until now is great for development but eventually we would want to create the distribution versions of the app for OS X, Windows and Linux.

-I also didn't like that we have to seperately run the React server and Electron app in two different command line shells.
+I also didn't like that we have to separately run the React server and Electron app in two different command line shells.

 After doing some research on the topic, I found the following post [From React to an Electron app ready for production](https://medium.com/@kitze/%EF%B8%8F-from-react-to-an-electron-app-ready-for-production-a0468ecb1da3) by [@thekitze](https://twitter.com/thekitze) which helped me a lot in this process.